 The 2018 Architecture Biennale in Venice invites its visitors to enjoy Freespace in the broadest sense of the word.
 This theme has been set by the curators Yvonne Farrell and Shelley McNamara.
 They asked the participating architects and countries to come up with ideas for the use of public space and to emphasize the role of architecture in the choreography of daily life.
 During my visit last week, I have seen stunning exhibitions which perfectly translated this concept in an attractive installation.
 The finest examples for me are the Pavilions of the Holy See, Germany and Albania.
 On average however, I personally found this edition of the Architecture Biennale less impressive than in previous years.
 Architectural Digest has put this aptly: “brilliant architects do not necessarily make good curators”.

 In this post, I will share with you my 7 favourite pavilions of this year, which combine the Freespace theme with an exquisite or imaginative design.
-My detailed reviews, including additional pictures, of each of these pavilions will be published in the coming days.
-In a next article, I will share with you another set of 6 interesting installations.
-These focus on specific architectural projects which are presented in an informative but very appealing way, even for those who are not professionally active in architecture such as myself.
-This article will be published in the coming weeks.
+My detailed reviews, including additional pictures, of each of these pavilions are available via the links below.
+In a next article, I share with you another set of 6 impressive installations.
+These socially responsible projects are not only an asset for their local community.
+On top of that, they are beautifully presented at the Biennale.

 Holy See – Vatican Chapels – San Giorgio Maggiore